PACKED-vzw/CultURIze/doc/Setup.md

   To fork the repo, click on the "Fork" button in the top right corner.
   ![How-to-fork](https://github-images.s3.amazonaws.com/help/bootcamp/Bootcamp-Fork.png)

-  Once it's done, navigate to your fork's page on GitHub and click on the green "Clone or Download" button.
-Copy the link, you'll need it!
+  Once it's done, navigate to your fork's page on GitHub and click on the green "Clone or Download" button and copy the link.

-  Now, open your command prompt, navigate to your working directory and type the following
+  Now, open your command prompt, navigate to your working directory and type the following commands:

+  * `git clone` and paste your fork's url.
+  * `cd culturizeapp`